ballerina-platform/module-ballerinax-github/github/Module.md

 ## Overview

-Ballerina connector for GitHub is connecting the GitHub GraphQL API via Ballerina language easily.
-It provides capability to perform operations on major resource types such as `Repositories`, `Issues`, `Pull Requests`, `Projects` etc.
+This GitHub connector client module provides capability to perform operations on major resource types such as `Repositories`, `Issues`, `Pull Requests`, `Projects` etc.

 This module supports [GitHub API](https://docs.github.com/en/graphql) v4 version and only allows to perform functions behalf of the currently logged in user.

-## Configuring connector
-### Prerequisites
+## Prerequisites
+Before using this connector in your Ballerina application, complete the following:

-- GitHub account
+* Create account

-### Obtaining tokens
+* Obtain token
 Follow the [steps](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)  to obtain a Personal Access Token in order to access the API.

+* Configure the connector with obtained token

 ## Quickstart

+To use the GitHub connector in your Ballerina application, update the .bal file as follows:

 #### Step 1: Import GitHub module
 First, import the ballerinax/github module into the Ballerina project.